It’s time to develop new strategies for gaining new business and holding onto existing clients.

 “Clients will increasingly shop and screen professionals based solely on that professional’s digital presence, making your ‘digital brand’ and ‘digital footprint’ more and more important,” he says.
-“If your firm isn’t on par with or ahead of the industry — 57% are on LinkedIn, 50% are on Facebook, 22% are on Twitter, and 15% are blogging — it’s time to establish a presence.
+“If your firm isn’t on par with or ahead of the industry—57 percent are on LinkedIn, 50 percent are on Facebook, 22 percent are on Twitter, and 15 percent are blogging—it’s time to establish a presence.
 The key is to be active, helpful, and genuine.”

 11. Pave the Way for Successors

-As the seasoned generation of accountants approaches retirement age, it’s essential for firms to make plans for the future of your business, staff, and industry.
+As a seasoned generation of accountants approaches retirement age, it’s essential for firms to make plans for the future of their business, staff and industry.

 ConvergenceCoaching co-founder Jennifer Wilson echoes this sentiment.

-“Make the changes needed to be a next-gen firm and retain your future leaders,” she says.
+“Make the changes needed to be a next-gen firm and retain your future leaders,” Wilson said.
 “Put together a next-gen advisory board and have them prioritize the changes they most want to see — then work with them to implement these changes.
 They are bright enough to generate solutions and implement them.
 Empower them and get out of the way!”

-Don’t let your clients leave for your competitors or take their accounting needs in-house.
+Don’t let your clients leave you for competitors or take their accounting needs in-house.
 Use the client retention best practices below to improve your firm’s retention rate and grow existing client revenue.

 12. Make Room for More Profitable Clients

-Unresponsive clients — those who are less likely to respond to requests for information without multiple contacts — drain resources.
-It takes longer to serve them than responsive clients, taking your business development team away from cultivating more profitable clients and prospects.
+Unresponsive clients drain resources.
+It takes longer to serve them, taking your business development team away from cultivating more profitable clients and prospects.